Word Meanings - ADJUDICATE - Book Publishers vocabulary database

 A disposition of property for the benefit of some person or persons, usually through the medium of trustees, and for the benefit of a wife, children, or other relatives; jointure granted to a wife, or the act of granting it.
 2. That which settles, - STILLSTAND

 A standstill.
-Shak. - EXALTMENT
+Shak. - HOIST

 To raise; to lift; to elevate; esp., to raise or lift to a desired elevation, by means of tackle, as a sail, a flag, a heavy package or weight.
 They land my goods, and hoist my flying sails.
 Pope.
-Hoisting him into his father's throne. - STILLING
+Hoisting him into his father's throne. - EXALTMENT

 A stillion. - COMPOSE